karanJ2212/School_library_ruby/README.md

 # 📖 School_library_Ruby <a name="about-project"></a>

-**School_library_Ruby** - Ruby-OOP-School-Library Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them
+**School_library_Ruby** -Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>